pjueon/JetsonGPIO/README.md

 # JetsonGPIO(C++)
 A C++ library that enables the use of Jetson's GPIOs
-(Jetson NX, TX1, TX2, AGX Xavier, and Nano)
+(Jetson Nano, TX1, TX2, AGX Xavier and NX)

 It's an unofficial port of the NVIDIA's official Jetson GPIO Python library to C++.
 **NVIDIA's official Jetson GPIO Python library**: https://github.com/NVIDIA/jetson-gpio